sudeeprp/default-coding/stateless-functions.md

 {% gist 638a7be3a5c71937f194532de90a1e2d %}
 As you can see, it has a constructor to read from a file into a dictionary data-member called config.
 The method read_parameter can then return the value of a particular configuration parameter in the config.
 There are many obvious issues here: What if the file doesn't exist?
 What if the json is corrupt?
 What if that parameter doesn't exist?
-And there could be a wish-list: What if I want to split my configuration into multiple files?
-Maybe I want this class to write to the config as well?
+And there could be a wish-list: What if I want default values for some configurations?
+Split my configuration into multiple files?
 Suppose you were given these issues and the wish-list.
 You don't just want it to 'somehow work', you want to separate concerns and make the code unit-testable 'on its own'.
 If you continue with this class, what would you need to do, for testing?
-.
-Test with a json-file having the parameter
+* Test with a json-file having the parameter
-.
-Test without the file
+* Test without the file
-.
-Test with a corrupt file... non-json, json with an invalid parameter-value, invalid parameter-type, etc.
+* Test with a corrupt file... non-json, json with an invalid parameter-value, invalid parameter-type, etc.
-.
-Test with a json-file not having the parameter
+* Test with a json-file not having the parameter
-To test all of this, do we mock the file and the json parser, to return the jsons we need?.
+To test all of this, do we mock the file and the json parser, to return the jsons we need?
+The mocks would be non-trivial and adding tests would get complex.

-Let's exercise our habit of stateless functions now.
+What if we exercise the habit of stateless functions?
+The functionality can be modeled as the following set of transformations:
+* from a configuration-file to a configuration-dictionary
+* from a dictionary to a parameter value
+Here are the corresponding functions:
+{% gist 06eb7daec8c080bbc4ec3b7b6f3d9bfe %}
+The whole thing is testable now without mocks.
+Adding a test is trivial too.

+These functions can be used within a class to couple them with state (e.g., to cache the dictionary).
+This illustrates the habit of modeling with stateless functions, testing thoroughly and using classes only when there's need for some state to be coupled.